gdh1829/Study-Note/Aws/Route53.md

     * 특히, 미국에서는 state별로 다른 IP를 알려주도록 설정도 가능
     * Route53는 CloudFront 또는 S3와 연동할 때 Zone Apex(ex. www.example.com 대신 example.com)를 지원. 일반적인 DNS에서는 CNAME(별칭 레코드)으로 연결할 때 Root Domain(ex. example.com)은 사용 불가

+## Failover
+- You can use Route53 health checking to configure active-active and active-passive failover configurations.
+You configure active-active failover using any routing policy (or combination of routing policies) other than failover, and you configure active-passive failover using the failover routing policy.
+### Active-Active Failover
+- Use this failover configuration when you want all of your resources to be available the majority of the time.
+When a resource becomes unavailable, Route53 can detect that it's unhealthy and stop including it when responding to queries.
+- In active-active failover, all the records that have the same name, the same type (such as A or AAAA), and the same routing policy (such as weighted or latency) are active unless Route53 considers them unhealthy.
+Route53 can respond to a DNS query using any healthy record.
+### Active-Passive Failover
+- User an active-passive failover configuration when you want a primary resource or group of resources to be available the majority of the time and you want a secondary resource or group of resources to be on standby in case all the primary resources.
+- When responding to queries, Route53 includes only the healthy primary resources.
+If all the primary resources are unhealthy, Route53 begins to include only the healthy secondary resources in response to DNS queries.

 ## How to connect Route53 to ELB
 https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-elb-load-balancer.html